PWR Cup

-The PWR Cup – formerly known as the Allianz Cup, for sponsorship reasons – is an English women's rugby union knockout cup competition for teams that compete in Premiership Women's Rugby.
+The PWR Next Gen Cup – officially known as the JAECOO PWR Next Gen Cup for sponsorship reasons – is an English women's rugby union knockout cup competition for teams that compete in Premiership Women's Rugby.
 It was created in 2021 to act as the league's equivalent to the men's Premiership Rugby Cup.
 It typically takes place in the international windows, giving more opportunities to inexperienced players.

 Format

 For the 2025 edition, the PWR Cup uses a format where Premiership Women's Rugby clubs are divided into two pools based on their finishing positions in the previous Premiership Women's Rugby season.
 The competition is played over five rounds and each team will play every other team in their pool once.

 The top two teams from each pool progress to the semi-finals, which are hosted at the venues of the highest-ranked clubs.
 These semi-finals are accompanied by a third-place play-off and a grand final.